Award Recipients

 • Rodrigo Serrão, University of South Florida, “Winning ‘Americans’ for Jesus?: Second-Generation, Racial Ideology, and the Future of the Brazilian Evangelical Church in the U.S.”

-2017 Jacquet Award Winners
+2017 Jacquet Award Recipients

 • Di Di, Rice University, “Getting Enlightened: A Comparative Study of Buddhist Temples in Mainland China and the U.S.”